Regulators tell Plains to purge shut California oil pipeline

-HOUSTON (Reuters) - U.S. pipeline regulators have ordered LP to purge a California pipeline system of crude to prevent corrosion after a separate pipeline ruptured and fouled Santa Barbara County shores last May.
+HOUSTON, Nov 13 (Reuters) - U.S. pipeline regulators have ordered Plains All American Pipeline LP to purge a California pipeline system of crude to prevent corrosion after a separate pipeline ruptured and fouled Santa Barbara County shores last May.

 The U.S. Department of Transportation’s Pipeline and Hazardous Materials Safety Administration (PHMSA) said Plains must purge oil from Line 903, a 130-mile (209 km), pipeline that runs from Gaviota, California inland to Kern County.
 Plains also must purge three shut offshore oil pipelines operated by Freeport McMoRan that normally feed Line 903.